Coronavirus: Most Westlake students won't skip school after yesterday's announcement

 Leonela Hooker has a child at both schools where a student's parent was diagnosed with Covis-19.

-She said they sat down together and discussed what they would do after yesterday afternoon's announcement came from Westlake Boys' and Westlake Girls' high schools.
+She told The Hits radio station they sat down and discussed what they would do after yesterday afternoon's announcement came from Westlake Boys' and Westlake Girls' high schools.

 "As a family, we are still happy to send the kids to school.
 The Ministry of Health have basically said it's low risk, so we've got to go by that and by what the authorities say."